elifesciences/elife-continuum-documentation/file_naming_spec.md

 - elife-00012-vor-fig3-figsup3.tiff
 - elife-00012-vor-fig3-figsup3-data1.csv

-One revision occurring in the content processing stage, requiring a resupply to the publishing system:
+One revision occurring in the preediting stage of content processing, requiring a resupply to the relevant bucket:

 elife-00012-vor-r1.zip contains:
 - elife-00012-vor.xml